Facilitating neutron and energy reconstruction in neutrino events using the direction of tagged neutrons: Introduction

 \section{Introduction}

 The capability to reconstruct neutrons on an event-by-event basis in accelerator neutrino interactions opens up a number of interesting physics possibilities.
-Reconstructed neutrons can be used to improve the neutrino energy reconstruction, flag the occurrence of final-state nuclear interactions or interactions off nucleons correlated in the initial state, analyze transverse kinematic variables in antineutrino interactions, enrich samples of neutrino interactions on hydrogen in a hydrocarbon target (possibly leading to an improved measure of the weak axial form factor), and provide another degree of freedom along with new event morphologies to improve and tune neutrino interaction models.
+Reconstructed neutrons can be used to improve the neutrino energy reconstruction, flag the occurrence of final-state nuclear interactions or interactions off nucleons correlated in the initial state, analyze transverse kinematic variables in antineutrino interactions, enrich samples of antineutrino interactions on hydrogen nuclei in a hydrocarbon target (possibly leading to an improved measure of the weak axial form factor), and provide another degree of freedom along with new event morphologies to improve and tune neutrino interaction models.

 Neutrino experiments are able to tag thermal neutrons efficiently through nuclear capture.
 Some examples of this include the SoLID experiment using $^{6}$Li~\cite{SoLid:2017ema}, Super-Kamiokande~\cite{Super-Kamiokande:2021the} and ANNIE~\cite{ANNIE:2017nng} using Gd, and the Cowan-Reines experiment which first detected reactor neutrinos through the use of neutron capture on Cd~\cite{Reines:1960pr}.
 If the event rate is low enough, such tagging can be correlated to a given neutrino interaction.
-However, a capture tag yields no useful information on the neutron direction or initial kinetic energy, \Tn.
+However, a capture tag yields no information on the neutron initial kinetic energy, \Tn , and the directional information is smeared.
 This limits its usefulness as it is necessary to determine both the direction of the neutron and \Tn for inclusion in event-by-event reconstruction.

 Historically, neutrino experiments have been largely blind to neutrons with respect to event-by-event reconstruction.
 Recently, the MINERvA experiment succeeded in associating neutrons with particular events from neutrino interactions on a plastic scintillator target~\cite{MINERvA:2019wqe,MINERvA:2023ikp,MINERvA:2023avz,ref:LastThesis}.
 MINERvA has measured multiplicity and production cross sections and has had some success reconstructing the kinematics for higher kinetic energy neutrons in antineutrino interactions.